MRMORNINGSTAR2233/vis2viz-frontend/visual copy/README.md

 ## Overview

 This system uses a coordinated set of agents to process natural language queries, convert them to SQL, execute database queries, and generate interactive visualizations.
-The entire pipeline is exposed through a REST API and a user-friendly Streamlit interface.
+The entire pipeline is exposed through a REST API and multiple user interfaces.

 ## Architecture